West Sussex Teaching School Hub

 School Experience

-We believe that having some school experience is extremely beneficial if you are considering training to be a teacher: it allows you to see the nature of the role and make sure that it is right for you before you apply or undertake your training.
+We believe that having some school experience is highly beneficial if you are considering training to be a teacher: it allows you to see the nature of the role and ensure that it is right for you before you apply or undertake your training.

-• To support potential applicants to gain this invaluable experience, GLF Teacher Training offer one-day School Experience visits to a selection of schools within our partnership.
-These experience days are only open to candidates who are eligible to start teacher training programmes in September 2025.
+• To support potential applicants and gain this invaluable experience, GLF Teacher Training offers one-day School Experience visits to a selection of schools within our partnership.
+These experience days are only open to eligible candidates to start teacher training programmes in September 2025.

 • To register for more information and to find out if you are eligible, please complete our registration form HERE.

-• If you have any questions about our partnership schools or our school experience programme, please contact our team at info@glftt.org
+If you have any questions about our partnership schools or our school experience programme, please get in touch with our team at info@glftt.org

 How to apply